Alan Dale: Early life and work

 Dale was a skilled rugby player, but opted to move into drama instead because "the acting fraternity didn't like footballers and the footballers didn't like actors. [...]
 Acting gave me the same buzz and there was the chance of a longer career."
 He gave up rugby at the age of 21 because it was not considered a workable career at the time, and he had to support his family.
 Acting roles were limited in New Zealand so Dale worked in multiple jobs, including as a male model, a car salesman and a realtor.
 While working as a milkman he heard the disc jockey at his local radio station resign during a broadcast.
 Dale went over to the station and told the managers he could do a better job.
 They gave him a trial and then signed him up for the afternoon show.
 At the age of 27, he decided to become a professional actor.

 Acting career

 Early roles and Neighbours

 Dale's first professional acting job was playing an Indian in a production of The Royal Hunt of the Sun at the Grafton Theatre in Auckland.
-His first on-screen role came in the New Zealand television drama Radio Waves, which although not successful, he described as "nine months of solid work and great fun."
+His first on-screen role came as radio station manager Jack Delamore in the New Zealand television drama Radio Waves in 1978.
+The show was not successful, running for a single season, but Dale described it as "nine months of solid work and great fun."
 In the late 1970s, Dale moved to Australia at the age of 32, due to the limited acting work in New Zealand.
 He applied to the National Institute of Dramatic Art in Sydney, but was rejected because he "was a lot older than anybody else on the course."
-He was soon cast as Dr. John Forrest in the Australian soap opera The Young Doctors, where he remained for three-and-a-half years.
+He was soon cast as Dr. John Forrest in the Australian soap opera The Young Doctors, where he remained for three-and-a-half years until 1982.

+In January 1985, Dale was cast in the continuing role of Jim Robinson in the Australian soap opera Neighbours, one of the twelve original characters conceived by the show's creator Reg Watson.
+He was appearing in a small role in the series Possession when he was offered the part of Jim by producer John Holmes.
+He replaced actor Robin Harrison, who had originally been cast in the role and had already filmed some scenes before his contract negotiations broke down.
+The scenes featuring Harrison's performance were re-shot with Dale.
+The character had intrigued Dale, who thought that parts of Jim's life echoed his own life at the time.
+He said "It's like it was written for me.
+It's a great role and naturally it's one I can really relate to.
+You have to be fairly similar to a character you play, otherwise you'd go insane."
+Dale chose to relocate from Sydney to Melbourne, where Neighbours was filmed, but commuted between the two cities for some time while he was still appearing on Possession.